dbt-labs/docs.getdbt.com/website/snippets/_enterprise-permissions-table.md

 ### Project role permissions

-The project roles are intended for users who will be working within the projects in various capacities.
-They'll primarily have access to project-level permissions such as repos and the IDE, but may also have some account-level permisions.
+The project roles enable you to work within the projects in various capacities.
+They primarily provide access to project-level permissions such as repos and the IDE, but may also provide some account-level permissions.

 #### Account permissions for project roles